Nepal Temples – The list of famous Hindu sites of Nepal

 Day 1: Arrive in Kathmandu

-You will first have to reach Kathmandu for this trek.
+To make this trek, you first have to reach Kathmandu.
 Our office representative will greet you and pick you up at the hotel.
 Have a welcome drink and check-in at the hotel.
 After refreshments there, you can take a short walk inside Kathmandu Valley.
 You can also visit and roam around Kathmandu for the rest of the day.
 After sightseeing in Kathmandu, you will discuss the trip above the Himalayas with the team.

 Day 2: Kathmandu Sightseeing and Drive to Pokhara

-The following day of the Muktinath tour, you will be visiting the Temple of Pashupatinath in Kathmandu Valley, the most magnificent Temple of Lord Shiva.
-This Temple is a World Heritage site by UNESCO.
-After lunch, you head towards Swayambunath stupa by driving for 1 hour.
-At midday, you will go to Pokhara(200km) on the beautiful 6 hrs scenic drive.
+The following day of the Muktinath tour, you will visit the Temple of Pashupatinath in Kathmandu Valley, the most magnificent Temple of Lord Shiva.
+This Temple is a UNESCO World Heritage site.
+After lunch, you will drive for one hour towards Swayambunath Stupa.
+At midday, you will go to Pokhara(200km) on the beautiful six—hour scenic drive.
 We can also visit Manakamana Temple by cable car.

 You can buy the ticket at the station or also in advance.
 Get breathtaking views of the magical Himalayas, Hills, farming land, etc.

-If you are in a sort of time, then you can also take the Everest mountain flight.
+If you are available, you can also take the Everest mountain flight.

 Overnight in Pokhara